caojen/yah/README.md

 Updater: fed with AirodumpData(s), updates them at localstorage(usually, labels them as 'is_uploaded')

 ## Install
-Just call `make`.
+Just use `make`.
 Sudo or root should be provided.

 After installing, use `systemctl start yah` to start the program.